Salesforce Review 2026: Is It Still Worth the Price Tag?

 Hot take: most companies buying Salesforce don't actually need Salesforce.
 But let's back up.

-I've spent the last few weeks living inside this platform — building pipelines, digging through Einstein AI features, setting up automations, and yes, getting genuinely frustrated at the learning curve.
-If you're considering Salesforce in 2026, this is the honest breakdown you need before dropping serious money on a subscription.
+I've spent the last few weeks living inside this platform — building pipelines, digging into Einstein AI features, setting up automations, and yes, getting genuinely frustrated at the learning curve.
+If you're considering Salesforce in 2026, here's the honest breakdown you need before dropping serious money on a subscription.

-Here's the short version: Salesforce is still the most powerful CRM on the market.
-But that power comes at a cost — financially, and in sheer complexity.
-Whether that tradeoff makes sense for you depends entirely on your business size and goals.
-I'll be straight with you about both sides.
+Bottom line: Salesforce is still the most powerful CRM on the market.
+But that power comes with a price tag — both in dollars and in sheer complexity.
+Whether it makes sense for you really depends on your business size and what you're trying to accomplish.
+I'll walk you through both the wins and the headaches.

 Quick Overview: Salesforce at a Glance